 NOTE—A CF-End frame transmitted by an AP a SIFS duration after receiving a CF-End frame is considered a control response frame.

-(#16723)
+An SCP STA that transmits a Control frame that is an SCP PPDU shall follow additional rules for seting the TXVECTOR parameters FORMAT, NON_HT_MODULATION, CH_BANDWIDTH and ACTIVE_SUBCHANNELS as described in 27.16.6a (Subchannel Punctured operation). (#16723)

 27.6.2 Sounding sequences and support